Walking & Hip Pain

 In some cases, hip pain from overuse can be easily prevented.
 Stretching and strengthening the hip area and your core can quickly improve your pain when walking.
 Changing up your exercise routine from high impact exercise like jogging to a low impact exercise like swimming can also help prevent hip pain.
 Yoga and pilates are also great low impact exercises that help you strengthen your core and muscles around your hip.
 Eating a balanced and nutritious diet, along with weight loss can also help you prevent hip pain.

-The physicians at Front Range Orthopedics & Spine are highly experienced at diagnosing and treating the full range of orthopedic hip pain and conditions for patients.
+Our physicians are highly experienced at diagnosing and treating the full range of orthopedic hip pain and conditions for patients.
 If your hip pain is disrupting your day-to-day, and you find walking increasingly difficult, schedule an appointment with us today!
-You can either fill out our online appointment request form or call us at 303.772.1600.
+Fill out our online appointment request form.